-My administrative service began with Divisional Registration Officer in 1994/95, and acting Chair in 1995/96, continuing as Chair of Science from 1996, through Augustana’s merger with the University of Alberta, ending in 2006: Twelve years of significant administration early in my academic year, which began before being promoted to Associate Professor in 1996.
+My administrative service began with Divisional Registration Officer in 1994/95, and acting Chair in 1995/96, continuing as Chair of Science from 1996, through Augustana’s merger with the University of Alberta, ending in 2006: Twelve years of significant administration early in my academic career, which began before being promoted to Associate Professor in 1996.
 It was as Department Chair that I was able to bring the workload of science faculty in line with other disciplines (labs became equivalent to lectures).
 As Chair, I also negotiated the inclusion of Augustana in the Two-Year Biological Sciences Block Transfer in the late 1990s, which reinvigorated our biology curriculum in the process.
 During this same period, I implemented the practice of hiring senior undergraduate students to assist faculty in 100-level labs.
 This became necessary as our lab enrolment increased, making it difficult for lab instructors to answer student lab questions in a timely manner.
 Student lab assistants were able to facilitate the efficient running of the lab, by answering relatively simple questions that would otherwise interfere with the timely completion of the lab by students (e.g. How do I focus my microscope?
 Where is the ON button on my spectrophotometer?
 Is this an amoeba I am seeing, or a speck of dirt?).
 More difficult theoretical or procedural questions could then be handled by the lab instructor.
 With the adoption of a new campus-wide core curriculum in the late 2000s, the position of student lab assistant became an opportunity for our students to satisfy their experiential learning core requirement.

 Other notable accomplishments during my tenure as Chair of Science include: